cloud-gov/cg-site/content/docs/apps/using-ssh.md

 command, which lets you securely log in to an application instance where you can perform debugging, environment inspection, and other tasks.

 Your application environment is not completely setup when you log in.
-You'll want to [configure your session to match your application's environment](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html#ssh-env) in order to debug your application.
+You'll probably need to [configure your session to match your application's environment](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html#ssh-env) in order to debug your application.